-The third annual Decorative Concrete LIVE! at World of Concrete 2019 showcased a power-packed mix of the latest technologies in products, tools and equipment for residential, retail and commercial projects.
+The third annual Decorative Concrete LIVE! happened during World of Concrete 2019.
+This year it showcased the power of concrete.
+It did this in a mix of the latest technologies in products, tools and equipment for residential, retail and also commercial projects.

-With demonstrations throughout the show, artisans from around the country wowed the contractors, architects and other visitors who numbered better than 5,000 with the many ways concrete can add beauty, sustainability, resiliency and energy efficiency to building projects.
+With demonstrations throughout the show, artisans from around the country wowed the contractors, architects and also other visitors.
+Over 5,000 people strolled the space to see the many ways concrete can add beauty, sustainability, resiliency and also energy efficiency to building projects.

-This year, artisans focused on how decorative and architectural concrete can positively contribute to the wants and needs of an increasingly energy-minded society by using concrete below ground, on the surface, up the walls and in areas in between.
+This year, artisans focused on how both decorative and architectural concrete can positively contribute to the wants and needs of an increasingly energy-minded society.
+They did this by using concrete below ground, on the surface, up the walls and also in all areas in between.

 Insulated concrete forms — cast-in-place, reinforced concrete-filled building blocks — returned as a key component for today’s sustainable building practices.
 “There’s not a better way to tie decorative concrete products to energy-efficient building systems than with ICFs,” says Bent Mikkelsen, show organizer and publisher of Concrete Decor.